2022 Diversity Action Plan Priorities

 • Continue to proactively search for talented candidates using resources provided by nationally recognized organizations

-• Assign mentor for historically underrepresented hires both faculty and staff by pairing them with senior faculty and staff members
+• Assign mentors for historically underrepresented hires, both faculty and staff, by pairing them with senior faculty and staff members